 NORA: A DOLL'S HOUSE - What's the Show about?

 Nora is the perfect wife and mother.
 She is dutiful, beautiful and everything is always in its right place.
 But when a secret from her past comes back to haunt her, her life rapidly unravels.
 Over the course of three days, Nora must fight to protect herself and her family or risk losing everything.

 Ibsen’s brutal portrayal of womanhood caused outrage when it was first performed in 1879.
-Originally produced at Citizens Theatre, this bold new production by one of Scotland’s most exciting playwrights reframes the drama in three different time periods.
+This bold new production of Stef Smith’s acclaimed new play was originally produced at Citizens Theatre in Glasgow and reframes the drama in three different time periods.
 The fight for women’s suffrage, the swinging sixties and modern day intertwine in this urgent, poetic play that asks how far have we really come in the past 100 years?

 Writer Stef Smith

 Designer Tom Piper

 Lighting Designer Lee Curran

 Composer & Sound Designer Michael John McCarthy

 Casting Director Sophie Parrott CDG